 I landed in Quito and started the journey with Mitad Del Mundo which apart from being a monument near the equator line has some nice short scientific demonstrations.
 Expect to spend about 2-3 hours there.

-We saw a lot of native animals like serpiente (“snake”), tortuga (turtles), and pajaros(birds) during the journey.
-After Laguna Grande, we headed to a native Amazon community, where we learnt the process of making Yuca bread by extracting Yuca roots, followed by peeling, grating, drying and baking them.
+We saw a lot of native animals like Serpiente (“snake”), Tortuga (turtles), and pajaros(birds) during the journey.
+After Laguna Grande, we headed to a native Amazon community, where we learned the process of making Yuca bread by extracting Yuca roots, followed by peeling, grating, drying, and baking them.

 While returning, we encountered a baby caiman (“alligator”).

 At night, we headed out for a night hike.
 If you are planning to do this, then I would recommend carrying an insect repellent.
 Amazon rainforest is full of small crawling creatures.

 The third day started with a Pirana fishing session.
 The goal was to just catch, take pics and return them to the water.
 They are really fast at eating the food before the hook is pulled in.
 While I failed to fully get hold of any, another guy on the boat succeeded.